leelaprasannak/XamarinUniversity/SetupRequirements.md

 In order to use the Xamarin iOS Design support during the training, you will need to enable the **alpha channel** in Xamarin Studio.
 This is only a requirement for the iOS or Cross-platform tracks.
 For more information, see the [guide on changing your update channel](http://docs.xamarin.com/recipes/cross-platform/ide/change_updates_channel/)

-**If you are doing production work in Xamarin Studio** and cannot change to the alpha channel, then we recommend using the supploed OSX Virtual Machine (details below) while you work through the labs and take the online classes.
+**If you are doing production work in Xamarin Studio** and cannot change to the alpha channel, then we recommend using the supplied OS X Virtual Machine (details below) while you work through the labs and take the online classes.

 #### Running on Windows ####
 If you're doing your development and training on Windows, you'll need to have Xamarin.Android and Xamarin.iOS installed there.
 Note, that if you're doing iOS development on a Mac with Visual Studio, you'll still need a Mac Running OS X to build.